 If you want to set up your quiz, all you have to do is fill out a spreadsheet template with all your questions and choose whether you want your team to receive short quizzes daily, weekly, or in a single sitting.
 You can also incorporate gamification elements like the leaderboards feature, which allows the team to see their quiz performance rankings.
 This is a fun and competitive way of getting everyone to complete their customer service training.

 A huge part of an agent’s job is listening to customer calls.
 If you’re not confident with your team’s listening skills, listening exercises are a great way to train them to become more focused and effective listeners.
-Through this method, you can try sorting team members into pairs and have them practice calls and take turns responding to each other.
+Through this customer service training idea, you can try sorting team members into pairs and have them practice calls and take turns responding to each other.
 You can also incorporate a listening technique called reflective listening, where you repeat what someone has just said in order to clarify the conversation.

 If you’ve ever been on a phone call with a customer service representative, you might remember a number of instances when they repeat the information or problem you’ve stated to make sure that they’ve heard you correctly and understood what you meant.

-Customer Service Training Idea #3 – Call Review and Feedback
+3. Call Review and Feedback

 Call reviews are a great way for customer service agents to assess what went right and what went wrong in their calls.
 Set up a regular meeting with your team where everyone can listen to real recorded calls.
 After listening to a call together, everyone can participate in the discussion and talk about how they would have handled a customer’s concern.
-This back and forth sharing of feedback gives everyone in the team more insight into how to handle future calls with similar situations.
+This customer service training idea of back and forth sharing of feedback gives everyone in the team more insight into how to handle future calls with similar situations.

 Successful customer service teams implement mock calls regularly.
-Through this training method, agents can learn to adapt to stressful situations and handle concerns more easily before they even begin to talk with real customers.
+Through this customer service training idea, agents can learn to adapt to stressful situations and handle concerns more easily before they even begin to talk with real customers.
 In order to practice, you can divide your team into pairs and give them real-life scenarios that they’ll face every day on the job.
 Each pair can take turns being both the customer and the agent.

 With most companies beginning to optimize the way they work, social media has become an increasingly integral part of not only marketing but also customer service.
 However, being used to more traditional channels like phone calls and emails, customer service agents might find it more difficult to communicate with customers through social media without proper training or experience.